chainguard-dev/edu/content/chainguard/chainguard-images/retrieve-image-sboms.md

 ## Learn more

 We provide provenance information for every Chainguard Image in their respective [Reference docs](/chainguard/chainguard-images/reference/).
 After reaching the **Overview** for the image of your choice, navigate to the **Provenance** tab for information on how to retrieve the image's attestations, as well as how to verify the image's attestations and signatures.

+For example, if you're looking for the provenance information of the Python image, you can navigate to the [Python overview page](/chainguard/chainguard-images/reference/python/) and then click through to **Provenance** which will bring you to the following URL: [https://edu.chainguard.dev/chainguard/chainguard-images/reference/python/provenance_info/](/chainguard/chainguard-images/reference/python/provenance_info/).